LIFE: Life-altering Injury and Fatality Elimination

 Fill out the form to download this white paper.

-Here at Vivid, we have a goal, and it’s to return all employees home safely at the end of each day.
+Here at HSI we have a goal, and it’s to return all employees home safely at the end of each day.
 One of the ways we can accomplish this is by working together to build a culture of safety.

-To acheive a culture of safety in the workplace, we’ve created guidelines that focus on ensuring the integrity of our safety processes.
+To achieve a culture of safety in the workplace, we’ve created guidelines that focus on ensuring the integrity of our safety processes.
 These guidelines were created by identifying the top 12 risk factors that lead to serious injuries and fatalities in the workplace.
 After identifying the risks we’ve outlined the hazards and defined the minimum requirements needed to eliminate them.
 We call these our LIFE (Life-altering Injury and Fatality Elimination) guidelines.

 The LIFE guidelines help increase awareness, identify key hazards and reinforce important safety requirements.
 The guidelines were developed by Environment, Health and Safety (EHS) leaders around the world to ensure that the key hazards and minimum requirements needed to perform them safely, were properly defined.